What is spina bifida?

 Babies born with spina bifida require ongoing assessment as they grow and develop.
 They will be followed by a number of different medical teams.
 Some children may be in special spina bifida clinics.

 There are many resources available to help you learn more about spina bifida.

 - Spina bifida means that the bones that protect the spinal cord have not formed completely.

-- In babies with spina bifida, the CSF, the nerves and the lining of the spinal cord often bulge out through a defect in the baby’s back.
+- In babies with spina bifida, the cerebrospinal fluid (CSF), the nerves and the lining of the spinal cord can bulge out through a defect in the baby’s back.

 - There are four common types of spina bifida: Myelomeningocele, meningocele, lipomyelomeningocele and spina bifida occulta.

 - What causes spina bifida is unknown but spina bifida and other neural tube defects are less likely to occur when women get enough folic acid.